 You get a removable thermal liner that is easy to remove and fit back in.
-The thermal liner is really excellent at keeping you warm in the winter and it is very plush and comfortable.
+The thermal liner is excellent at keeping you warm, plush, and comfortable in Winter.

-D30 armour throughout will keep you protected, allowing you a full range of movement and comfort while riding, but then stepping up to the job to protect in the event of an accident.
+D30 armour throughout will protect you, allowing full range of movement and comfort while riding, but then stepping up to the job to protect in the event of an accident.

-Everything about the Cyclone jacket screams quality and there are various velcro tabs on the waist and cuffs etc so that you make those small adjustments to find the best fit.
+Everything about the Cyclone jacket screams quality, and there are various velcro tabs on the waist and cuffs, so you can make those minor adjustments to find the best fit.

-Despite having large vents with waterproof closures and exhaust vents at the rear the jacket is heavy duty and may feel a bit too warm in the Summer.
+Despite large vents with waterproof closures and exhaust vents at the rear, the jacket is heavy-duty and may feel too warm in the Summer.

 - CE A rating

 - Gore-Tex lining

 - D30 CE Level 1 shoulder and elbow protection

 - D30 CE Level 1 back protector included